-- Any student, teacher or parent helper who is feeling unwell, particularly if experiencing a fever, cough, sore throat, runny nose, shortness of breath, or loss of smell or taste, should not attend the excursion. - There is a limit of 1 person per 2 square metres within the Museum. - We have increased the scope of our cleaning regime. - We ask that all visitors practice physical distancing and good hygiene, and regularly sanitise their hands throughout a visit to the Museum. - School groups will be asked to apply hand sanitiser before entry into the Museum.
+- Any student, teacher or parent helper who is feeling unwell, particularly if experiencing a fever, cough, sore throat, runny nose, shortness of breath, or loss of smell or taste, should not attend the excursion. - We have increased the scope of our cleaning regime. - We ask that all visitors practice physical distancing and good hygiene, and regularly sanitise their hands throughout a visit to the Museum. - School groups will be asked to apply hand sanitiser before entry into the Museum.
 There are hand sanitiser stations at Museum entrances and throughout the Museum. - General visitors will be able to check their temperature with an automatic temperature scanner before entry into the Museum.
 Teachers are encouraged to carry out a temperature check of all attending students, teachers and helpers prior to departing school groups and / or attending the Museum. - Water fountains are only available for refilling of water bottles.

-For updated information on how COVID-19 many impact your excursion please visit:
+For updated information on how COVID-19 many impact your excursion please visit: visit.museum.wa.gov.au/covid-19-education-update

-https://museum.wa.gov.au/covid-19-education-update